adblockplus/web.adblockplus.org/pages/terms.md

     1. You acknowledge and understand that the filters that are used on the Services may occasionally result in blocked content.
 This is an unwanted side effect of some filters and cannot be completely avoided.

     1. The Services by themselves do not have any functionality.
 They do not block anything until you “tell” them to block certain elements of a website by adding [external filter lists](https://adblockplus.org/en/about#workings) to the Services.
 Filter lists are essentially an extensive set of rules that instruct the Services which elements of a website to block.
-You acknowledge and understand that we do not have contrel over filter lists.
+You acknowledge and understand that we do not have control over filter lists.

     1. We encourage you to immediately [report](bugs) any errors or incorrect blocking of the Services that you may discover.
 These reports will help us improve the Services.